Programming

 Why I’m Building This Project?

-I built this project purposely for education, especially for me, because I need some feedback from public, only with this feedback I’ll know what I can improve.
+I built this project purposely for education, especially for me, because I need some feedback to improve this project and upgrading my skill.

 I use this starter kit for my hobby project too, because as we know Rust is like raw material that we need to prepare before we cook, with this project you already prepare so you can focus on the product.

-Other than that, when I’m learning Rust for web API there is no solid reference that I can follow, or maybe I don’t know.
-That is other reason why I make this project, because its good for everybody and good for me too.
+Other than that, when I’m learning Rust for web API there is no solid reference that I can follow.

 Project Overview